 Wald Community Nursing Center

-The primary goal of the Wald Community Nursing Center is to promote the health and well being of uninsured or underserved families and individuals by providing interim (“gap”) nursing services at no cost to clients that expedite their participation in educational and occupational opportunities in the community and facilitate their connection with established primary health care resources.
+The Wald Community Center re-located to a centrally located, newer and refurbished site, 901 Broadway in the summer of 2012.
+The primary goal of the Wald Community Nursing Center remains the same, to promote the health and wellbeing of uninsured or underserved families and individuals by providing interim (“gap”) nursing services at no cost to clients that expedite their participation in educational and occupational opportunities in the community and facilitate their connection with established primary health care resources.
 Health promotion and preventive services provided by faculty, staff, and students include comprehensive health assessment and physical examinations; health education and counseling; screenings; immunizations; referrals and case management; and maintenance of a local service site for the Women, Infants, Children (WIC) food supplementation program.
-Wald Community Nursing Site Coordinator, Patty Wilson, 410-614-5314.

-Read more detailed information about each of the three sites here or you may contact, Linda Whitner, JHUSON, Outreach Coordinator, 410-614-4317.
+For more information about each of the three sites you may contact:

 Volunteer and Involvement Opportunities: